jremington/Arduino_GPS_Conversions/README.md

 No operational instructions are given here, but the test program should run "out of the box" and demonstrates the basic features.
 It generates 500 lat/lon pairs uniformly distributed around the Earth, converts each pair to the corresponding MGRS 15 character string, converts that string back to UTM, then converts the UTM back to lat/lon.

-Printed output is in .CSV format for spreadsheet evaluation.
-In my tests with an Arduino Uno R3 (32 bit single precision floats) the input and output lat/lon pairs differ by at most about 1 meter, so the accuracy is acceptable for normal outdoor activites.
-I have not yet tested the setup on an Arduino that supports 64 bit double precision.
-Will update this after doing that.
+Printed output of the test suite is in .CSV format for spreadsheet evaluation.
+With an Arduino Uno R3 (32 bit single precision floats) the input and output lat/lon pairs differ by at most about 1 meter, so the accuracy is acceptable for normal outdoor activites.
+Also successfully tested on an Adafruit
+Feather M0 (64 bit doubles) with the expected improved accuracy.

 To check accuracy and verify correctness of MGRS symbols, I use and recommend this all in one online converter